What is a Business Plan?

 Business Plan for an Established Company

 A business plan for an established company that is performing well will emphasize the same points as the plan for a startup company, above.
 By contrast, the business plan for a poorly performing company poorly will try to make these points:

-- Management understands the reasons for poor business performance.
+- Officers and managers understands the reasons for poor business performance.

-- Management has promising strategies for improving performance.
+- Company leadership has a promising strategy for improving performance.
 One such approach, for instance, could be changing the business model.

-- Management has the means and ability to implement an improvement plan.
+- Officers and managers have the means and ability to implement an improvement plan.

 Business Plan for Government and non-profit organizations

 Business plans for government and non-profit organizations can be very similar to those for companies in private industry sell goods and services.
 The similarity is necessary because governments and non-profit organizations still must:

 - Deliver services.